-Provide shelter for 1 week at a time, 4 times a year to 3 to 5 families (max. of 14).
+Provide shelter for 1 week at a time, 4 times a year to 3 to 5 families (max. of 14 people).

 Families shower, do laundry, and receive case management services here.
 Older children receive school transportation from this location.
-Computers are provided for guests as well as a playroom for children.
-Guests use this address to receive mail and on job applications.
+Computers are provided for guests and there is a playroom for children.
+Guests use this address to receive mail and to include on job applications.

 The Family Promise model of care relies heavily on volunteers who are trained to serve in the following capacities: